logknees/docupet-coding-challenge/README.md

 You can also use the commands `make client-build` and `make server-build` in order to manually build the images.

+Once your containers are up and running, run the `make server-setup` command to build an application key, install composer packages and create a cache file for laravel.

 Finally, use `make serve` in a new terminal tab to start entering your pet's information!

 Use `make down` to turn off the containers.